 4.8.1 Shop fronts bring to life the character of any urban environment.
 They are an important part of the village's heritage.
 Sadly, Thaxted has lost a number of important shop fronts to residential conversion over the years and it is important to retain what remains.
+The detrimental harm to the character of the Conservation Area has been highlighted in both the Conservation Area appraisal and also in the Central Area Assessment.
+Even where buildings have been converted to wholly residential use the retention of the original shop-front helps to preserve the character of the Conservation Area (an illustration of this is the retention of the shop window to the side of No2 Town Street) and the loss of shop-fronts will therefore be resisted on the grounds of the impact on the character of the street scene within the Conservation Area .
 Questionnaire responses indicated 92% in favour of protection for retail frontages.